25 Ways to Save on Gas while Camping

 Reduce Air Resistance

 Roof racks increase air resistance.
-Remove them and store bikes and equipment on racks behind the vehicle.
+Please remove them and store the bikes and equipment on racks behind the vehicle.

 Reduce Other Costs